Ravevx/NoCode-DataAnalysis-Dashboard/README.md

 ---

 Issues and pull requests are welcome.
 If you add a new transform, chart type, or export format, please update the tables above.

+##Future Work/ Looking for collaboration:
+1. adding more features( Outlier detection )
+2.UI
+3. Any other suggestions